keithjlee/AsapToolkit/README.md

 - Internal force analysis across an element: `InternalForces`, `ForceEnvelopes`
 - Automatic frame generation: `generateframe`
 - Automatic 2D truss generation: `generatewarren2d`
+- Automatic 3D spaceframe generation: `generatespaceframe`

+# Generation
+## 3D Frame
+`generateframe` can be used to create and analyze a 3D frame structure with joist -> girder -> column hierarchy, bi-directional X-bracing and optional braces in the diaphragm to simulate